-First, let’s talk about what an eviction is.
+First, let's talk about what an eviction is.
 An eviction is a legal process that occurs when a landlord has reason to remove a tenant from the property before their lease is up (or after, in some cases).
-There are many reasons a landlord will file an eviction, such as violating the lease agreement, falling behind on rent, or other similar issues.
+There are many reasons a landlord will file an eviction, such as a tenant violating the lease agreement, falling behind on rent, or other serious issues.

 While the landlord technically owns the rental property, they cannot evict a tenant on their own.
-Landlords cannot force a tenant out of the property by changing the locks, turning off utilities, removing doors, etc. Instead, they must follow each step in the legal process to give the tenant time to act and respond.
+No matter what the circumstance, landlords and property managers cannot force a tenant out of the property by changing the locks, turning off utilities, or removing doors.
+Instead, they must follow each step in the legal process to give the tenant time to act and respond.

 Reasons a Landlord May Evict